 Date of Authorship for this Version

 Macey, Jonathan R., "An Economic Analysis of the Various Rationales for Making Shareholders the Exclusive Beneficiaries of Corporate Fiduciary Duties" (1991).
 Faculty Scholarship Series.
-Paper 1713.
+1713.